ayoublos/binarysearchproject/readme.md

     (result == -1) ? console.log("Element is not present in array")
 			: console.log ("Element is present at index " + result);

+II.
+Recursive Binary Search Algorithm:

+    1. Base Case:

+        If the left pointer is greater than the right pointer, return -1 to indicate that the target is not found in the current search range.

+    2. Midpoint Calculation:

+        Calculate the midpoint (mid) of the current search range using the formula: mid = l + (r - l) / 2.

+    3. Target Comparison:

+        Compare the value at the midpoint with the target value.
+        If they are equal, return the index of the midpoint.
+        If the value at the midpoint is less than the target, make a recursive call with the updated l pointer (l = mid + 1) to search in the right half.
+        If the value at the midpoint is greater than the target, make a recursive call with the updated r pointer (r = mid - 1) to search in the left half.

+    4. Recursive Calls:

+        The recursive calls continue until the base case is reached, and the function returns either the index of the target or -1 if the target is not found.

 // JavaScript program to implement recursive Binary Search